Toyota GR Supra: Engineering

-Before production, Toyota wanted to develop and engineer a rear-wheel drive pure sports car that would compete against the Porsche Cayman S (982) and be a track and street weapon, all while avoiding supercar prices, while BMW wanted to build a roadster, which gave them the idea of co-developing an all-new platform that would handle both coupe and convertible variants with great rigidity and handling of torque.
-The platform takes few elements from BMW's M cars that were praised by both Toyota and BMW for their characteristics, such as the suspension design, forged control arms and electronic differential, all while being able to reduce costs for production and the final product.
+Before production, Toyota wanted to develop and engineer a rear-wheel drive sports car that would compete against the Porsche Cayman S (982), while BMW wanted to build a roadster, which gave them the idea of co-developing an all-new platform that would handle both coupe and convertible variants with great rigidity and handling of torque.
+The platform takes some elements from BMW M's cars, such as the suspension design, forged control arms and electronic differential, all while being able to reduce costs for production and the final product.
 After co-developing the platform together, Toyota and BMW went to develop the rest of the two cars separately, such as chassis development, exterior and interior designs, and tuning of both drivetrain and suspension.
-For example, on the Supra, the side sills are significantly wider and stiffer, there is more chassis bracing, and Toyota initiated an engineering change to move the engine backwards in the engine bay for better weight distribution.
+For example, on the Supra, the side sills are significantly wider and stiffer, there is more chassis bracing, and Toyota moved the engine backwards in the engine bay for better weight distribution.
+The fake vents on the car's exterior were also leftovers from its race car prototype, and were designed so that the aftermarket car community could make them functional.

+Final Edition

+In late November 2024, Toyota unveiled the A90 Final Edition, which serves as the last edition of the A90 Supra.

+The A90 Final Edition includes parts sourced from and inspired by the GT4 race car, such as carbon-fibre front spoiler, canards, removable bonnet duct, and swan-neck rear wing, as well as the rear subframe from the race car and extra bracing.
+This special edition receives various upgrades such as new KW suspension, Akrapovič titanium exhaust, Brembo 15.6-inch front rotors and four-piston calipers, forged 19-inch front and 20-inch rear wheels, Michelin Pilot Sport Cup 2 tyres, and carbon-fibre Recaro Podium CF seats.

+The model has a 94 hp and 70 Nm power increase over the standard 3.0 model, bringing total power to 324 kW and torque to 571 Nm.
+Power upgrades were achieved through revising the intake air path, adapting the low-back-pressure catalyst for reduced pressure loss, and optimizing engine controls.
+Additionally, a baffle plate has been added to the engine oil pan to prevent uneven oil distribution under higher g-forces, and cooling has been improved by adding a sub-radiator, enlarging the differential gear cover cooling fins, and strengthening the radiator cooling fan.

+The A90 Final Edition is limited to 300 units, with 150 going to Japan, and the remaining 150 for Europe.